click hide image

 Insect societies have task specialization - some workers specialize in foraging, some in nest care, some in defense and so on.
 Task specialization is sometimes based on the age of the insects, with older ones taking up risky activities.

-I have tried to explain how this might or should guide construction of software such as the MediaWiki system - but evidently with little success - among some in the Wikipedia community.
+I have tried to excite the developers of software systems such as MediaWiki - and among some in the Wikipedia community.
 Agents need to be able to indicate centrally about areas of Wikipedia that are undergoing disturbance.
 Other agents need to be able to find, act at the areas of disturbance.
 Currently Wikipedia does this through central bulletin boards where agents explicitly post their notices.
-Unfortunately this is too taxing for a naive agent.
+Unfortunately this is too taxing for a naive or overwhelmed agent.
 WikiRage was a third party system that could detect increased editing activity and show articles that were currently "hot".
-There is no real system that shows currently highly visited articles.
-There is no system for currently highly sought after article - although this might be something for a search engine company like Google to think of.
-Now look at this also from the point of view of an agent with a specialization - I as an editor might only act if I know that I can help, so overwhelming me with too many stimuli might only push an agent like me into confusion and inaction.
-If I were a specialist editor working in a particular cluster of articles, I should know if something in my cluster is of interest, or undergoing a great deal of editing activity.
-I shouldn't have to declare my own interest explicitly.
+There is no real-time system that shows articles that are currently highly visited.
+There is no system for identifying highly sought content that does not exist either - this might be something for a search engine company like Google/Bing to think of.
+Looking at this also from the point of view of an agent with specialization - I as an editor might only act if I know that I can help, so overwhelming an agent with too many stimuli might only push an agent like me into confusion and inaction.
+If I were a specialist editor working in a particular cluster of articles, I should therefore be able to filter out and help focus on a rise in activity within articles of interest.
+Ideally I shouldn't have to declare my own interest explicitly but article clusters should be determined from linkages or past editing history and so on.
 For a while now I have sought a rather simple means to detect traffic spikes in articles that I have on my watchlist.
 Now some software designers will immediately object that such as system could impinge on user privacy - although much of this information (other than mere reading) is already public in the MediaWiki system.
-I think many of these security concerns can be reduced by "aging" - the deletion of data over time - to simulate the dispersal of scents in social insects.
-Further such a system could perhaps be designed as a browser plugin, keeping data entirely off from the center of a system.
-For instance if I wanted to look at what is hot on my watchlist - all I need for instance is coloring entries on my watchlist with a factor = yesterday's (or the last available) traffic / (average of the previous N days of traffic) [dealing of course with division by zero etc.] - that might guide me or prompt me to improve articles that I have an interest in.
+I think many of these security concerns can be reduced by "aging" - the deletion of data over time - also in a way simulating the dispersal and weakening of scents in social insects.
+Further such a system could perhaps be designed as a browser plugin, keeping data entirely local and off from the center.
+For instance if I wanted to look at what is hot on my watchlist - I could easily do with some kind of coloring and sorting of entries on my watchlist with a factor = yesterday's (or the last available) traffic / (average of the previous N days of traffic) [dealing of course with division by zero etc.] - that might help me narrow down my responsiveness to improve articles that I have an interest in.
+It would also make the system more responsive to user needs.

 A super-organism - the term used for colonies of social insects - needs to have mechanisms for how its agents act as sensors, how those sensations are quantitatively expressed, how those quantitative expressions tip thresholds that drive actions or reaction.